Nikon D750 vs Pentax K-1

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D750 provides a higher frame rate than the K-1.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D750 provides a higher frame rate than the K-1.
 It can shoot video footage at 1080/60p, while the Pentax is limited to 1080/60i.

 Feature comparison: Nikon D750 vs Pentax K-1